-Please note that the above improvements are due to take 3-4 weeks and are weather dependent.
+Please note that these improvements will take approximately 3-4 weeks and are weather dependent.
 Residents are urged to proceed with caution and/or seek alternate routes.

 Snow & Ice Removal Priorities:

 1. Ensure that police, fire and medical emergency equipment can move safely on Town streets.

 2. Open main and secondary roads for use by the public.